vespercello05771/Monty-Hall-Simulator/README.md

     for example: ./sim 3 1 1000

 4. **View the Output:**
-    The program will simulate multiple rounds of the Monty Hall problem and output the results, including the probability of winning by sticking with the initial choice and the probability of winning by switching doors.
+    The program will simulate multiple rounds of the Monty Hall problem and output the probability of winning by sticking with the initial choice and the probability of winning by switching doors.

 ## Customization
 You can customize the program by modifying the source code (`simulator.cpp`).
 For example, you can enter debug mode by changing debug value to 1.